rehan-mmk/RMA/README.md

    ```

 ## Accessing the Application
-1. Navigate to the home page:
+1. Navigate to the login page:
    - The application will typically run on `http://localhost:8080` after running the development server.
 2. Login or sign up to access the application features.